-This a very good question and the answer depends on the temperature – as the further the mercury drops – the more rock salt is required to keep your pathways clear of ice & snow.
+This a very good question and the answer depends on the temperature as the further the mercury drops, the more rock salt is required to keep your pathways clear of ice and snow.

-Normally – we recommend 10-15 grams per square metre if it is only ice you are trying to combat.
-If snow is likely to fall, we recommend upping that to 20-30 grams per square metre to ensure that the ground is still safe to walk & drive upon.
+Normally we recommend 10-15 grams per square metre if it is only ice you are trying to combat.
+If snow is likely to fall, we recommend upping that to 20-30 grams per square metre to ensure that the ground is still safe to walk and drive upon.

 As we all remember from school, ice forms when water reaches 0°C (32F) however when we apply salt to the road, it lowers the freezing point of water which makes it more difficult for the roads and pathways to freeze.
 Applying rock salt will usually reduce the freezing point of water to approximately -9°C depending on how much is applied through a process called freezing point depression.

 Fun fact: Freezing point depression has a wide variety of every uses – e.g. combining salt and ice will make the ice much colder, so much that you can even use it to make ice cream!

 If you are interested in preparing for the winter ahead and want to stock up on your rock salt supply, why not view our products – we offer both traditional brown rock salt as well as a cleaner white rock salt in a wide variety of pre-packed sizes or even loose.